merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/03_Currency.md

 ![Currency - Configuration - Currency Setup - Currency Options - Allowed Currencies](advanced-pricing-currency-configuration-currency-setup-allowed-currencies-700x423.png)

 Choose as many currencies as you need.
-If you have a wide range of international consumers you will need a list of all your customers money units.
+If you have a wide range of international consumers, you will need a list of all your customer's money units.
 Make the list of all required currencies.

 In administrator panel: System -> Manage Currency Rates or System -> Manage Currency -> Rates (if your Magento version is equal or above 1.7.0).

 ![Currency - Manage Currency Rates](advanced-pricing-currency-manage-currency-rates-700x204.png)

-Now you can set the currency rates that are beneficial (most appropriate) to you manually or import rates from a service like Webservicex.
+Now you can set the currency rates that are beneficial (most appropriate) to you manually or by importing the rates from a service like Webservicex.
 Save results.

 So, you can choose as many currencies as you want.
 But if your currency list is too long you may limit it with the Currency Geo Filter extension.
 It will let your customer select currencies from the short list of monetary units which are common in their region.